Please indulge me while I share

 feel guilty or responsible for any holes in her education.
 But I have to

-play chess.
+chess.
 I believe that the time she spends teaching herself a passion is

-serving her more than if I or a teacher forced her to spend
+serving her more than if I or a teacher forced her to spend her time learning

-faith, and low and behold, she proved life learning successful once
+and low and behold, she proved life learning successful once again.

 We were playing chess and I made

 a foolish move.
 My daughter swiftly and gracefully mastered the game to

 a checkmate.
 I’m really impressed with the board.
 She executed a gorgeous

 fork!
 She had her Knight on f7 which put my King in check and threatened